petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Viewer Segments

-Theses are the top segments who viewed the page or asset.
+These are the top segments who viewed the page or asset.
 Each bar in the chart shows the total number of individuals that viewed the page or asset who are part of that segment.
 The bar also gives a value of what percent of the known individuals who viewed that page or asset are part of that segment.

-For a given time range, the percentage is calculated as,
+For a given time range, the percentage is calculated as

 ```
 (The number of individuals that are part of that segment who viewed the page or asset) ÷ (The total number of known individuals who viewed the page or asset) * 100